BlazingPh0enix/action-repo/README.md

 # action-repo

-This is the action repo where the webhook will be called
+This is the action repo where the webhook-api will be called